Table of contents

 Companies are increasingly deploying AI-powered customer service chatbots on eCommerce sites and apps, as well as other web properties (such as financial services websites).
-And consumers are increasingly using them: Across the contact centers of companies in various industries, Gartner projects that one in 10 agent interactions will be automated by 2026 — up from 1.6% in 2022.
+And consumers are increasingly using them: across the contact centres of companies in various industries, Gartner projects that one in 10 agent interactions will be automated by 2026 – up from 1.6% in 2022.

 Monitoring food waste

-Food waste is a problem in the restaurant industry, with between 4% and 10% of the food purchased by restaurant leaders never making it to customers.
-Computer vision AI is rising to the problem; solutions like Winnow can capture and recognize images of wasted food and track and analyze what’s being wasted, all so that restaurateurs can save money by making changes in what they purchase.
+Food waste is a problem in the restaurant industry, with 4–10% of the food purchased by restaurant leaders never making it to customers.
+Computer vision AI is rising to the problem; solutions like Winnow can capture and recognise images of wasted food and track and analyse what’s being wasted, all so that restaurateurs can save money by making changes in what they purchase.

 AI is enhancing inventory management in multiple ways.
-Solutions for inventory management, for example, are utilizing machine learning and analytics to make more accurate predictions about inventory and automatically inform retailers and restaurateurs when they need to place orders to avoid shortages.
-Autonomous inventory robots, meanwhile, are helping retailers gain better understanding of what’s available on their shelves — and alleviate labor-shortage challenges — by scanning the floor for out-of-stock items while also handling tasks like checking price signs.
+Solutions for inventory management, for example, are using machine learning and analytics to make more accurate predictions about inventory and automatically inform retailers and restaurateurs when they need to place orders to avoid shortages.
+Autonomous inventory robots, meanwhile, are helping retailers gain better understanding of what’s available on their shelves (and alleviate labor-shortage challenges) by scanning the floor for out-of-stock items while also handling tasks like checking price signs.

-Customers want relevant content, products, and offers, and AI-powered search tools and recommendation engines help surface them.
-Machine learning powers tech solutions — such as Google’s Recommendations AI or Amazon Personalize — capable of analyzing customer purchase histories, preferences, browsing behavior, search activities, and other data points and uses that information to develop highly personalized recommendations.
+Customers want relevant content, products and offers, and AI-powered search tools and recommendation engines help surface them.
+Machine learning powers tech solutions, such as Google’s Recommendations AI or Amazon Personalize, capable of analysing customer purchase histories, preferences, browsing behavior, search activities and other data points and uses that information to develop highly personalised recommendations.